CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with strong trigger term coverage and explicit 'Use when' clauses that clearly communicate when the skill should be selected.
-Its main weaknesses are the lack of concrete actions (it 'guides' rather than performing specific tasks) and some potential overlap with broader architecture or coding skills.
-Adding specific deliverables or outputs would strengthen the description.
+This is a solid description with strong trigger term coverage and good completeness thanks to explicit 'Use when' clauses with multiple scenarios.
+Its main weaknesses are the lack of concrete actions (it 'guides' rather than specifying what it does) and some potential overlap with general architecture or design pattern skills.
+Adding specific deliverables or outputs would strengthen it.

 Suggestions

-Replace the vague verb 'Guides' with specific concrete actions, e.g., 'Reviews endpoint designs for stability, suggests versioning strategies, validates type contracts between modules'
+Replace the vague verb 'guides' with specific concrete actions, e.g., 'Reviews endpoint schemas for stability, suggests versioning strategies, validates type contracts between modules'.

-Add distinguishing details about what makes this skill unique compared to general architecture or coding skills, e.g., mention specific concerns like backward compatibility, versioning, or deprecation strategies
+Add distinguishing details about what makes this skill unique compared to general architecture skills, e.g., mention specific outputs like 'backward-compatible API schemas' or 'interface deprecation plans'.

 DimensionReasoningScore